stolostron/rhacm-docs/release_notes/known_issues.md

 For technical preview, documentation links were removed from the console, but a few might still be exposed.
 Any links to the documentation for preview are temporarily not updated with the correct links.

+### Search component memory leak

+The memory used by the search data store is being used at a fast rate and causes pods to restart.
+Search becomes unavailable or the data is out of sync with the hub cluster.
+The memory leak accelerates when more managed clusters are added.

+You might encounter the following issues:

+* Search is unable to display some cluster status
+* Search is unable to display results for newly created applications

 ## Cluster management issues

 ### _etcd-operator_ does not reconcile the cluster